galaktor/gostwriter/README.md

     $gostwriter/build> go install github.com/galaktor/gostwriter

 #Documentation
 The source code and it's comments should be more than enough to get what's going on within.

+## godoc
-Also, it renders reasonably well in [GoDoc](http://godoc.org/github.com/galaktor/gostwriter):
+It renders reasonably well in [GoDoc](http://godoc.org/github.com/galaktor/gostwriter):

 http://godoc.org/github.com/galaktor/gostwriter

+## examples
+I put a little demo together, it's very straight-forward.
+Find it at "demo/demo.go".

 #Copyright
 Licensed under the GPL v3.
 See LICENSE and COPYRIGHT files.